 Globalisation And The Indian Economy

-(1) Globalisation means integrating the economy of a country with the economies of other countries under conditions of free flow of trade and capital and movement of persons across borders.
+(1) Globalization means integrating the economy of a country with the economies of other countries under conditions of free flow of trade and capital and movement of persons across borders.

 (2) Integration of markets in different countries is known as foreign trade.